que-rb/que/README.md

     # Or configure the number of workers.
     WORKER_COUNT=8 rake que:work

-    # If your app code isn't thread-safe, you can stick to one worker.
+    # If your app code isn't thread-safe, be sure to stick to one worker.
     WORKER_COUNT=1 rake que:work

-If an error causes a job to fail, Que will repeat that job at intervals that increase exponentially with each error (using the same algorithm as DelayedJob).
+If an error causes a job to fail, Que will repeat that job at exponentially-increasing intervals, similar to DelayedJob (the job will be retried at 4 seconds, 19 seconds, 84 seconds, 259 seconds...).
 You can also hook Que into whatever error notification system you're using:

     config.que.error_handler = proc do |error|
       # Do whatever you want with the error object.
     end

 You can find more documentation on the [Github wiki](https://github.com/chanks/que/wiki).

-## TODO

-These aren't promises, just ideas for possible features:

-  * Use LISTEN/NOTIFY to check for new jobs (or simpler, just wake a worker in the same process after a transaction commits a new job).
-  * Multiple queues (in multiple tables?)
-  * Integration with ActionMailer for easier mailings.
-  * Add options for max_run_time and max_attempts.
-Make them specific to job classes.

 ## Contributing